Cantera/cantera/cantera/trunk/doc/sphinx/cython/tutorial.rst

     >>> g.TPX = 300.0, ct.one_atm, 'CH4:0.95,O2:2,N2:7.52'
     >>> g.equilibrate('TP')

-The above statement sets the state of object 'g' to the state of chemical equilibrium holding temperature and pressure fixed.
+The above statement sets the state of object ``g`` to the state of chemical equilibrium holding temperature and pressure fixed.
 Alternatively, the specific enthalpy and pressure can be held fixed::